yuetiantang/Q-Learning-for-Hog/README.md

 # Hog trainer
-Hog trainer trains top agents for cs61a signature game - Hog.
+Hog trainer generates top policies for cs61a's signature adversarial game Hog.

 ## Usage

-Follow the command prompt
+Just follow the prompt

 ## Contributing
 Pull requests are welcome.
-For source code and more, please notify me.
+Please notify me if you would like to commit.